tf2/CNsolidate/README.md

 CNV detection using 12 independent change point detection algorithms and an expert voting system

+All execution methods and parameter defintions are controlled by a single configuration object

 library(CNsolidate)

+# CONFIGURATION

+Get a config object with defualt parameters

 set = settings()

 # EXECUTION